 NRO accounts are non-resident accounts opened in India.
 NRIs open these accounts to manage the money they earn in India.
 Money can be deposited in this account in Rupee or foreign currency.
 However, if the money is transferred in foreign currency, it is subject to the exchange rate at the time of deposit.
 The interest earned on an NRO account is subject to taxation in India.

 NRE accounts are non-resident accounts that can be opened from outside India.
 NRIs usually use these accounts to repatriate money to their families in India or store their foreign earnings to invest in the country.
 The deposits in these accounts are usually in foreign currency.
 As a result, they are subject to risks based on currency rate fluctuations.
 The interest earned on an NRE account is not taxable in India.

-banks offer 3 in 1 accounts to make the process of investing easier.
+Some banks offer a 3 in 1 account to make the process of investing easier.
 First-time investors must open a savings account, a trading account, and a Demat account to start trading.
 This can be a little tricky, especially if they open these accounts in different banks.
 To simplify this process, some banks offer a 3-in-1 account where users can use features of all three accounts.
 They may be in the form of a hybrid account or just three separate accounts that are interlinked.

-Privilege accounts may offer special rewards, higher interest rates, increased withdrawal limits, and so on.
+Privileged accounts may offer special rewards, higher interest rates, increased withdrawal limits, and so on.
 The catch is that users must maintain a relatively high minimum balance for these accounts to be eligible for these special features.